Yvand/EntraCP/index.md

 [Read this article](https://docs.microsoft.com/en-us/office365/enterprise/using-azure-ad-for-sharepoint-server-authentication) to learn how to federate SharePoint 2013 / 2016 with Azure AD.

 > **Note:**
-> If you are starting a new project or testing AzureCP for the first time, I strongly recommend to test [the new version v12](https://github.com/Yvand/AzureCP/releases/tag/v12), which uses Microsoft Graph API and brings significant improvements in performance, customization capabilities and reliability.
+> If you are starting a new project or testing AzureCP, I strongly recommend to test [the new version v12](https://github.com/Yvand/AzureCP/releases/tag/v12), which uses Microsoft Graph API and brings significant improvements in performance, customization capabilities and reliability.
 > It's under active development but is sufficiently stable for testing.
 Note that it has breaking changes which may impact environments that update from a previous version.

 ## Features